sabirmohamed/sabirmohamed.github.io/_posts/2020-12-28-Service-Connection-Creation-Manual-SPN.md

 Next guide lets look at how we can create the same process with Configuration File with Azure CLI and Powershell and eventually integrate this to Azure DevOps Pipelines.

-Thank you for rambling around my blog, hope it was helpful.
+Thank you visiting my blog, hope this guide was helpful.